 “Watermelon is susceptible to many tropical diseases and pests, whose ranges are expected to continue to expand along with climate change,” says Levi.
 “We want to see if we can bring back some of these wild disease-resistance genes that were lost during domestication.”

 Other co-authors included researchers from the Beijing Academy of Agriculture and Forestry Sciences and the Chinese Academy of Agricultural Sciences.

 The study was supported in part by funds from the USDA National Institute of Food and Agriculture Specialty Crop Research Initiative (2015-51181-24285), and the US National Science Foundation (IOS-1339287 and IOS-1539831).

-Earlier this year, Fei, Levi and colleagues published a reference genome of the ‘Charleston Gray’ watermelon, the principle U.S. variety of C. lanatus to complement the East Asian ‘97103’ genome.
+Earlier this year, Fei, Levi, and colleagues published a reference genome of the ‘Charleston Gray’ watermelon, the principal U.S. variety of C. lanatus to complement the East Asian ‘97103’ genome.

 - “Resequencing of 414 cultivated and wild watermelon accessions identifies selection for fruit quality traits” by Shaogui Guo, Shengjie Zhao, Honghe Sun, Xin Wang, Shan Wu, Tao Lin, Yi Ren, Lei Gao, Yun Deng, Jie Zhang, Xuqiang Lu, Haiying Zhang, Jianli Shang, Guoyi Gong, Changlong Wen, Nan He, Shouwei Tian, Maoying Li, Junpu Liu, Yanping Wang, Yingchun Zhu, Robert Jarret, Amnon Levi, Xingping Zhang, Sanwen Huang, Zhangjun Fei, Wenge Liu and Yong Xu, 1 November 2019, Nature Genetics.